pingcap/blog/_posts/2017-07-24-tidbbestpractice.md

 ### <span id="sql">SQL on Key-Value</span>

 TiDB automatically maps the SQL structure into Key-Value structure.
-For more information, please refer to[ this article](https://docs.google.com/document/d/1EXDt4k2m8L20XzrOF34IHiGfAScPJ2TTEQcqUq-aDbM/edit).
+For more information, please refer to Computing](https://pingcap.github.io/blog/2017/07/11/tidbinternal2/).
 Simply put, TiDB has done two things:

 + A row of data is mapped to a Key-Value pair.
 Key is prefixed with TableID and suffixed with row ID.